LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Method

 \textbf{Noise Enhancement.} Inspired by Projected Gradient Descent (PGD) \cite{madry2017towards}, we adopt an iterative refinement strategy to improve the effectiveness of adversarial examples, guided by feedback from the EHPS model.
 However, updating the noise in the latent space entails significant computational overhead.
 Specifically, the latent perturbation is defined as:

-where $t$ denotes the iteration steps, $ \hat{z}^{(t)}$ represents the latent perturbation at step $t$, and $\xi _z$ is the learning rate for the gradient update in latent space.
-The term $\frac{\partial \mathcal{G}_\theta }{\partial \hat{z}^{(t)} }$ denotes the Jacobian matrix of the Decoder, whose computation is prohibitively expensive due to its high dimensionality ($n \times d$, often very large).
+where $t$ denotes the iteration step, $\Delta {\hat{z}}^{(t)}$ represent the latent perturbation and its update at step $t$, $z$ is the latent representation of clean image, $(\alpha, \beta, \gamma)$ are the outputs obtained by feeding the clean image into $\mathcal{P}$, and $\xi_z$ is the learning rate for the gradient update in the latent space.
+The term $\frac{\partial \mathcal{G}_\theta }{\partial \Delta {\hat{z}}^{(t)} }$ denotes the Jacobian matrix of the decoder, whose computation is prohibitively expensive due to its high dimensionality ($n \times d$, often very large).
 Furthermore, each update necessitates a complete forward pass through the decoder network, resulting in substantial memory and computational consumption.
-Consequently, performing iterative updates directly in the latent space is highly inefficient (see Method C in Table \ref{abla1}).
+Consequently, performing iterative updates in the latent space is highly inefficient (see Table \ref{abla1}).

 To address the aforementioned issue, we propose enhancing the noise directly in the pixel space.
 The initial pixel-space perturbation is defined as:

 We perform iterative updates to the perturbation in pixel space as follows: